JHKennedy4/caddy-hot-watcher/README.md

+## Caddy Hot Watcher

-## A High Performance Hot Module Reloader for the Caddy HTTP/2 web server
+A High Performance Hot Module Reloader for the Caddy HTTP/2 web server

 For starters, we're just watching changes to files within the /app directory recursively